intel/QAT_Engine/docs/limitations.md

 * Known issue with QAT_SW SM2 in `ntls` mode since QAT_SW SM2 doesn't have plain sign and verify operation support in engine.
 Disable QAT_SW SM2 to workaround the issue with ntls.
   No issues with TLS mode since it uses digestsign and digestverify which is supported.
-* Known issue in Software fallback with OpenSSL3.0 Engine(only) disabled via co-existence algo bitmap for algorithms PRF, HKDF, SM2, SM3 & SM4-CBC.
-QAT_HW PRF and QAT_HW HKDF are
-  not accelerated in OpenSSL 3.0 engine due to the issue [OpenSSL#21622][4]
+* Known issue in Software fallback with OpenSSL3.0 Engine(only) when disabled via co-existence algo bitmap for algorithms PRF, HKDF, SM2 & SM3.
+QAT_HW PRF and QAT_HW HKDF are not accelerated in OpenSSL 3.0 engine due to the issue [OpenSSL#21622][4]

 ### Performance